jurgenwigg/py3S60/newcore/Doc/library/sys.rst

      devices such as NUL (i.e. where ``isatty()`` returns ``True``) use the value of the console input and output codepages at startup, respectively for stdin and stdout/stderr.
-This defaults to the system :term:`locale encoding` if the process is not initially attached to a console.
+This defaults to the system locale encoding if the process is not initially attached to a console.

      The special behaviour of the console can be overridden